peilin-wang-git/peilin-wang-git.github.io/_posts/2023-08-06-PaperReading-MedicalLargeModel.md

 ## The main thought of UniverSeg
 Comparing with the general tasks in few-shot learning whose destination is calssification, UniverSeg handles a more complex situation segmenting images based on various anatomies.

 In order to transfer information between queary set and supporting set, CrossBlock is proposed, and Fig. 1(a) describes how this block works.
 The main loop of UniverSeg has been shown below.
+Some people have tried to understand this model in the retrospectives of augmentation, training, as well as designment.
+I think they have desribed it very [clearly](https://blog.csdn.net/qq_40943760/article/details/130493000).
 ![Profile Picture](https://github.com/peilin-wang-git/peilin-wang-git.github.io/raw/main/assets/img/paper-reading-1-4.jpg)

 ## Original
 To read the original paper, please [press here](https://universeg.csail.mit.edu/).